lumeland/blog/posts/lume-1.16.0-release-notes.md

   - If its a folder without an `index` page, the value is the folder name.
 For example, the `/articles/second-article/` folder doesn't have any `index` file so the title is the folder name (`second-article`).
-- Items can have the `url` value if it's a page or a folder with an `index` page.
+- Items can have the `url` value when they are pages or folders with an `index` page.
-- Items can have the `children` value if it contains more pages inside.
+- Items can have the `children` value they contains more pages inside.

 ### Breadcrumb